Hong-01/Python-File-to-EXE-File-Converter/README.md

 # Python-File-to-EXE-File-Converter
 An easy way to convert your python file to exe file.
-To decrease the size of your exe file, you can select your own python environment for the convertsion.
+To decrease the size of your exe file, you can select your own python environment for the conversion.
 ## Introduction
 Download the Python_to_EXE.exe to convert your python file.
 This converter can convert python file (“.py file”) to exe file